 Administration has the right to determine and govern all facets of student enrollment procedures.
-At the discretion of the appropriate principal or headmaster, a student may be refused reenrollment for the following school year.
+At the discretion of the appropriate dean or headmaster, a student may be refused reenrollment for the following school year.
 Refusal for student reenrollment is not necessarily a result of disciplinary action.

 - Corporation Membership – At least one parent or guardian of each child attending Cary Christian School must be a member of the Corporation.
 A sustaining membership fee shall be due at the beginning of each calendar year and will cover only the calendar year in which it is paid.
 Membership fees shall be used for administration and promotion of the organization and not for curriculum and other school related expenses.
 Failure to pay annual fee will result in loss of membership.
 The annual fee will be set by the Board of Directors.
 Members of the Corporation have the privilege of voting on all matters that are presented to the membership, such as the election of Board members, constitutional changes, and budgetary and financial matters.
 Members receive one vote in corporate matters.
 Members may also be nominated for election to the Board and appointed by the Board to serve on its committees.

 - Current Immunization Record – All students attending Cary Christian School must have on record with the school office either a current immunization record or an exemption statement according to NC code before entering school.
 Incoming kindergarten students must have a completed Health Assessment Report on file in the school office by the first day of school.
 This form may be obtained from your family doctor or the school office.